epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

 0. **TO DO - make sure permissions are set so that DM can read the file**

-1. Contact a Data Manager (datasharing@mrc-epid.cam.ac.uk) and let them know that you need files copied from your project folder to your “download” folder.
+1. Contact a Data Manager (srcpdata@mrc-epid.cam.ac.uk) and let them know that you need files copied from your project folder to your “download” folder.
 Provide a statement of how the files meet the Disclosure Control Rules (see above).
 They will check the files, copy them to your download folder if all is OK and notify you that they are available for download or advise what changes are needed.

 2. When you have received notification from the Data Manager that the files are ready for you to download, connect to the Cambridge VPN.